hangxingliu/vscode-coding-tracker-server/README.md

 ## 0.4.0

 0. full projects and languages report
-0. detailed report of specified project (each day coding times and echo file coding times)
+1. detailed report of specified project (each day coding times and echo file coding times)
-0. i18n support (English, 简体中文, 繁體中文)(And waiting for your translation)
+2. i18n support (English, 简体中文, 繁體中文)(And waiting for your translation)
-0. add startup welcome info
+3. add startup welcome/help info
-0. support share now (you can share your coding activities as chart image with your friend)
+4. support share now (you can share your coding activities as chart image with your friend)
-1. optimized chart and tooltip of chart display
+5. optimized loading dialog, chart, tooltip of chart and frontend codes (include new builder scripts) display
-2. optimized the frontend codes and replaced frontend builder
-3. optimized request error display

 more version information: [CHANGELOG.md](CHANGELOG.md)

+## Contributing

+You can get information about functions of each folder and files by [FILES.md](FILES.md)

+### Server codes

+You can look codes in folder `lib` and file `app.js`

+### Frontend codes

+1. install dependencies of frontend builder by executing `./install-builder-dependencies`
+	- For Windows user: Install dependencies manually, you can refer `./install-builder-dependencies` file
+2. test build script is OK `npm run build` or `npm run build-live`
+3. look or edit codes in `frontend` folder

 ## File List